igormukhingmailcom/test/README.md

 Application configured for **automatic deployment** to `staging` environment at AWS EB thanks to [Shippable](https://shippable.com).

-Shippable run tests and deploy to EB `staging` environment only if `phpunit` tests passed.
+Shippable run tests, build docker image, push image to `hub.docker.com` and deploy image to EB `staging` environment only if `phpunit` tests passed.

 Once QA guys confirm that all OK on `staging` server, you can deploy it to `production` EB environment.